Bapi Gorain, Bandar E. Al-Dhubiab, Anroop Nair, Prashant Kesharwani, Manisha Pandey and Hira Choudhury* Pages 4404 - 4415 ( 12 )

-Multivesicular vesicles, liposomes, sustained and controlled release, prolonged circulation, high encapsulation
+Multivesicular vesicles, liposomes, sustained and controlled release, prolonged circulation, high encapsulation, dosing frequencies.

 School of Pharmacy, Faculty of Health and Medical Science, Taylor’s University, Subang Jaya, Selangor, Department of Pharmaceutical Sciences, College of Clinical Pharmacy, King Faisal University, Al-Ahsa, Department of Pharmaceutical Sciences, College of Clinical Pharmacy, King Faisal University, Al-Ahsa, Department of Pharmaceutics, School of Pharmaceutical Education and Research, Jamia Hamdard, New Delhi, Department of Pharmaceutical Technology, School of Pharmacy, International Medical University, Kuala Lumpur, Department of Pharmaceutical Technology, School of Pharmacy, International Medical University, Kuala Lumpur